Archaeobotany

 Introduction

-In the research group for archaeobotany we are dealing with the investigation of macrobotanical remains from Slovenian archaeological sites, e.g.: waterlogged wood, charcoal and other botanical macroremains, mostly: seeds, fruits and cereal chaffs.
+In the research group for archaeobotany we are dealing with the investigation of macrobotanical remains from Slovenian archaeological sites, i.e.: waterlogged wood, charcoal and other botanical macroremains, mostly: seeds, fruits and cereal chaffs.

-The main aim of archaeobotanical researches is to give information about nutrition and plant economy of the researched archaeological settlement.
-When the site is situated on a waterlogged ground, information about the environment can be obtained, as well.
+The main aim of archaeobotanical investigations is to give information about nutrition and plant economy of the researched archaeological site.
+When the remains are preserved, an information about the environment can be obtained, as well.

-Dendrochronology, special science within archaeobotany is dealing with the investigation of wood.
-The main aim is to research the tree ring width.
-The results can give quite exact dating of the archaeological wood that was used in the time when settlement was populated.
+Dendrochronology, a special science within archaeobotany, deals with the study of wood.
+The main goal is to study the width of the annual rings.
+The results can provide a fairly accurate dating of the archaeological wood used in the period of settlement.

-Secondary, dendrochronological researches can also give information about the past climate.
+Secondary dendrochronological research can also provide information about the past climate.